TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-start-stop-vm.md

 **Start/Stop Solution won't deploy**

 * Review the [deployment documentation for Start-Stop VM Solution](https://docs.microsoft.com//azure/automation/automation-solution-vm-management#deploy-the-solution)
-* Check the deployment logs for more specific errors at XXXXXXX

 **Start/Stop VM has been configured, but it doesn't start/stop all the VMs**

-Please refer to the ["All VMs" section of the Start/Stop VM Troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#issue)
+* Please refer to the ["All VMs" section of the Start/Stop VM Troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#issue)

 **Some VMs do not start/stop**

-Please refer to the ["Some VMs" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#some-vms-fail-to-startstop)
+* Please refer to the ["Some VMs" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#some-vms-fail-to-startstop)

 **VMs don't start/stop in the correct sequence**

-Please refer to the "sequence" section of ["Some VMs" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#some-vms-fail-to-startstop)
+* Please refer to the ["sequence" section of section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#dont-start-stop-in-sequence)

 **My custom runbook is failing to start/stop VMs**

-Please refer to the ["Custom Runbook" section of the Start/Stop VM Troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#issue-2)
+* Please refer to the ["Custom Runbook" section of the Start/Stop VM Troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#custom-runbook)

 **I'm still having problems with the start/stop solution**

-Please refer to the ["Some VMs" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#some-vms-fail-to-startstop)
+* Please refer to the ["My problem isn't listed above" section of the Start/Stop VM Troubleshooting Guide](https://docs.microsoft.com/azure/automation/troubleshoot/start-stop-vm#other)

 ## **Recommended documents**
 * [Start-stop VMs during off hours solution](https://docs.microsoft.com/azure/automation/automation-solution-vm-management)